tfrengler/CFSelenium/README.md

 # CFSelenium
 A Selenium framework for Coldfusion utilising the native Java-bindings

-This framework aims to do the same as teamcfadvance's CFSelenium: provide a native client library for the Selenium WebDriver that allows you to write tests, using CFML, which will drive a browser and verify results.
+This framework aims to do the pretty much the same as teamcfadvance's CFSelenium: provide a native client library for the Selenium WebDriver that allows you to write tests, using CFML, which will drive a browser and allow you to interact with the page and elements.

+I don't claim this is better by any means.
+Simply consider it an alternative.

 **ORIGINS:**